-Edge Act Corporation Definition
+Edge Act Corporation - Definition

 A Little More on What is an Edge Act Corporation

 Until 1919, U.S. institutions could not owned foreign banks.
 The Edge Act was proposed and sponsored by an American senator Walter Evan Edge from New Jersey.
 The act gives more impetus to U.S. banks to compete international banks.
 Prior to the enactment of the Edge Act in 1919, U.S financial institutions and banks were not permitted to own or acquire foreign banks.

 In the United States, these subsidiaries are chartered by the Board of Governors of the Federal Reserve System (USA).
 The Federal Reserve Bank (FRB) supervises the activities of Edge Act Corporations (EAC) and their subsidiaries.
-Edge Act Corporation (EAC) was exempted from state laws.
+Edge Act Corporations are exempted from state laws.

 International banks interested in operating in the US are allowed to form Edge Act Corporations.
 They cannot, however, transact international trades.
 These subsidiaries allow a bank to separate domestic risk from international operation.